 Long, languid dining in a garden courtyard setting

-Dappled sunlight spills in golden splashes into the courtyard and the herb garden at its centre mildly laces the air with aromatics.
-Lunch is going to be a family affair with the three owners: Bill and Jan Slater and the latter’s brother, Trevor Hughes (the Slaters also have a seven-year-old son, Cody, who regularly helps out around the restaurant too).
+Dappled sunlight spills in golden splashes into the courtyard and the herb garden in the centre of the space mildly laces the air with aromatics.
+Lunch is going to be a family affair with the three owners: Bill and Jan Slater, and the Jan’s brother Trevor Hughes (the Slaters also have a seven-year-old son, Cody, who regularly helps out around the restaurant too).

-The menu matches the setting: think hearty, country cooking (Jan says they always have game available) buffered by garden salads, seasonal vegetables and daily specials, freshly prepared by the chef to tantalise taste buds.
+The menu matches the setting beautifully: think hearty, country cooking (Jan says they always have game available) buffered by garden salads, seasonal vegetables and daily specials, freshly prepared by the chef to tantalise taste buds.

-“And the oven-baked Camembert with honey glazed figs, crushed almonds and fresh thyme,” chimes in Bill.
-Also known around here as the ‘wine magician’, he compiles the restaurant’s multi award-winning wine list (Diner’s Club Diamond Award).
+“And the oven-baked Camembert with honey glazed figs, crushed almonds, and fresh thyme,” Bill chimes in.
+Also known around here as the ‘wine magician’, he compiles the restaurant’s multiple-award-winning wine list (Diner’s Club Diamond Award).

-There aren’t any bog-standard supermarket type brands listed, but rather wines that have been selected with thought and care as well as a Wild Fig range.
+There aren’t any bog-standard supermarket type brands listed, but rather wines that have been selected with thought and care, as well as a unique Wild Fig range.
 That’s not to say it’s expensive though; there are many affordable wines (including some international ones), and the wines-by-the-glass section is well priced with plenty to choose from.
 Don’t know your Sauvignon from your Chenin?
-At this owner-run restaurant, Bill is on hand daily and will (with some delight) help you choose a wine for your meal.
+At this owner-run restaurant, Bill is around daily and will (with some delight) help you choose a wine for your meal.

 Bill takes his beer just as seriously and offers a range of craft brews on tap to be enjoyed in the pub or restaurant.
 Interestingly, there’s a story behind the name Annie’s Arms.
 “My late mother Annalea,” says Jan, “wanted to keep the family together after she passed.
 That’s where the idea of us going into business together came from and the name Annie’s Arms.”

-The pub also has an extremely affordable (R75 a dish) light meal menu: think ostrich burgers, bangers and mash, beer-battered hake and the like.
+Additionally, the pub has an exceptionally affordable (R80 a dish) light meal menu: think ostrich burgers, bangers and mash, beer-battered hake, and the like.
 And I’d struggle to name another place in Cape Town where you can get a proper pub lunch amidst such beautiful scenery.
 Lunch is served from Monday to Sunday from 12pm to 6pm, and the hearty fare is as generous as it is delicious.

 Tip: Save room for the delectable desserts: the White Chocolate Cheesecake is a favourite.